brmson/dataset-sts/data/anssel/ubuntu/README.md

 Note that NO DROPOUT is applied for any of the models.
 In case of DAN, that also means inp_w_dropout=0.

+Also NOTE THAT THESE RESULTS ARE OBSOLETE because they predate the f/bigvocab port.

 | Model                    | valMRR   | val-2R@1 | val-10R@2 | testMRR  | test-2R@1 | test-10R@2 | settings
 |--------------------------|----------|----------|-----------|----------|-----------|------------|---------
 | TF-IDF (Ryan Lowe)       |          |          |           |          | 0.749260  | 0.587315   | personal communication